ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The consumer (the Relying Party) of a UEID MUST treat a UEID as a completely opaque string of bytes and not make any use of its internal structure.
 For example, they should not use the OUI part of a type 0x02 UEID to identify the manufacturer of the entity.
-Instead they should use the OEMID claim.
+Instead, they should use the OEMID claim.
 See {{oemid}}.
 The reasons for this are: